What is the purpose of a reference check?

 -

-The reference check is an integral part of the hiring process and can help you uncover information about a candidate you may not otherwise discover.
-By asking the right questions, you can gain a better understanding of the individual you’re considering and determine whether they’re the best fit for the job.
+Asking useful questions when conducting a reference check is an integral part of the hiring process and can help you uncover information about a candidate you may not otherwise discover.
+By asking the right questions, you can better understand the individual you’re considering and determine whether they’re the best fit for the job.

 Related articles: